ShaneHarvey/specifications/source/transactions/transactions.rst

 is attempted and the transaction’s read preference is not Primary drivers MUST raise an error containing the string "read preference in a transaction must be primary".
 Drivers MUST NOT validate the read preference during write operations or in startTransaction.
-See `Why is readPreference part of
-TransactionOptions? <#why-is-readpreference-part-of-transactionoptions>`__
+See `Why is readPreference part of TransactionOptions?`_.

 .. code:: python